 Therefore, to broaden our horizons, we started working with the district Rotary Youth Exchange committee.
 Now, the committee, as one big team, is working toward the same goal of reconnecting with alumni.

-Our work focused on forming a new Rotary club made up exclusively of RYE alumni, so we had a database of 150 people who fit our defined age criteria.
+Our work focused on forming a new Rotary club made up of RYE alumni, so we had a database of 150 people who fit our defined age criteria.
 To that end, we decided to schedule a reunion meeting to allow these former exchange students to reconnect and relive their best experiences.
 We sent a massive but personalized invitation through Survey Monkey, a platform that allowed us to track open and read rates.

 Despite our efforts, only four people participated the Zoom.
 It was certainly not what we expected, but three of these four alumni were so motivated by the idea that they happily accepted the challenge of forming a new Rotary club.
 We had a starting point to work with.